 Please note that UDP participants may receive consultation regarding their treatment when they arrive for a UDP evaluation, but treatment is usually not provided as a component of the program.
 The treatment recommendations that NIH clinicians may offer remain the responsibility of the patient and the clinician who refers that patient to the UDP.

-On July 2, 2012, the National Institutes of Health (NIH) Common Fund announced that it will provide $145 million over seven years to expand the NIH Undiagnosed Diseases Program through a network of medical research centers around the country.
+On July 2, 2012, the NIH Common Fund announced that it will provide $145 million over seven years to expand the NIH Undiagnosed Diseases Program through a network of medical research centers around the country.
 The expanded program will continue the focus on the discovery and diagnosis of patients, while promoting the use of genomic data and engagement of basic researchers in identifying the underlying mechanisms of diseases.
 The program will also train clinicians in the use of contemporary genomic approaches.

 NIH funding for the new centers is expected to begin in fiscal year 2014.